vitessio/website/content/en/docs/19.0/user-guides/schema-changes/managed-online-schema-changes.md

 The `noblob` binlog row image is supported by the MoveTables and Reshard VReplication workflows.

-**NOTE** replication does not support blobs as part of the `PRIMARY KEY` in `MoveTables` operations, or as part of the [migration key](../../../reference/vreplication/internal/keys/)in Online DDL operations.
+**NOTE** replication does not support blobs as part of the `PRIMARY KEY` in `MoveTables` operations, or as part of the [migration key](../../../reference/vreplication/internal/keys/) in Online DDL operations.